Make a Lifebook for a Child in Foster Care

 Step 2 – Meet with the child and her foster family: Find out what the child's interests, needs, and troubles are.
 This information will help guide the development of the book.
 Be sure to spend time talking with the foster care child and figuring out what she wants the book to look like.

 Step 3 – Gather materials: Once you've determined what the foster care child and his foster family have in mind, it's time to gather supplies.
 Be sure to keep the child's vision at the forefront of the project.
 Gather any photos the child would like to include, such as pictures of his birth family, foster family, friends, and anything that she feels is important.
 Certificates, awards, high-scoring exams, ticket stubs, and other paraphernalia can also be included.
 For an easy solution, you can download an entire fill-in-the-blanks lifebook at no cost.
-Family Tree Magazine also offers free downloadable record pages such as an ancestral chart and a time capsule.
+Family Tree Magazine also offers free downloadable record pages such as an ancestral chart.
 Adding a few kid-designed pages with supplies from a local scrapbooking or craft store can help make the lifebook feel more personal.

 Step 4 - Create the lifebook with the foster child and family: Work together to create a foster care memory book she'll want to keep for the rest of her life.
 Browsing foster care lifebook page layouts from other families or on the web can help inspire you.
 Here are a few pages you may want to consider including: